JuliaParallel/DeploymentsOnHPC/nersc/README.md

    Scripts](#helper-scripts) for more details.
 2. [Install Juliaup](#juliaup).
 This will also copy the preferences to a global location.
+3. Ensure that the `juliaup` module is in the `MODULEPATH` -- eg. using `module use /path/to/juliaup/module`.
 3. [Install the preferred Julia Binaries](#preferred-julia-binaries).
 Note that these depend on the `juliaup` module being in the `MODULEPATH`
 4. Install the default [Jupyter "NERSC-Julia"](#jupyter-kernels) kernels and